Robert Kegan: In Over Our Heads

 Kegan's book In Over Our Heads (1994) extends his perspective on psychological development formulated in The Evolving Self.
 What he earlier called "evolutionary truces" of increasing subject–object complexity are now called "orders of consciousness".
 The book explores what happens, and how people feel, when new orders of consciousness emerge, or fail to emerge, in various domains.
 These domains include parenting (families), partnering (couples), working (companies), healing (psychotherapies), and learning (schools).
-He connects the idea of orders of consciousness with the idea of a hidden curriculum of everyday life.
+He connects the concept of orders of consciousness with the idea of a hidden curriculum of everyday life.

 Kegan repeatedly points to the suffering that can result when people are presented with challenging tasks and expectations without the necessary support to master them.
 In addition, he now distinguishes between orders of consciousness (cognitive complexity) and styles (stylistic diversity).
 Theories of style describe "preferences about the way we know, rather than competencies or capacities in our knowing, as is the case with subject–object principles".
 The book continues the same combination of detailed storytelling and theoretical analysis found in his earlier book, but presents a "more complex bi-theoretical approach" rather than the single subject–object theory he presented in The Evolving Self.

 In the last chapter, "On Being Good Company for the Wrong Journey", Kegan warns that it is easy to misconceive the nature of the mental transformations that a person needs or seeks to make.
-Whatever the virtues of higher orders of consciousness, no one should expect us to master them when we are not ready or when we are without the necessary support; and we are unlikely to be helped by someone who assumes that we are engaged at a certain order of consciousness when we are not.
+Regardless of the virtues of higher orders of consciousness, we cannot be expected to master them if we are not ready or lack the necessary support, and we are unlikely to be helped by someone who wrongly assumes that we are operating at a certain order of consciousness.
 He ends with an epilogue on the value of passionate engagement and the creative unpredictability of human lives.

 In Over Our Heads has been cited favorably by Morton Deutsch, John Heron, David A. Kolb, and Jack Mezirow.